You have to love a bit of research, hey readers?!

 The cognitive function took a turn for the worse when the separation accord and went into hyperdrive when they called the subjects mobile, and they are not permitted to answer it.

 Now I think we could all relate to this.
-The call could have been from a loved one and not answer would seem bizarre.
+The call could have been from a loved one and to not answer would seem bizarre.
 Yet the mere presence of a smartphone affected the subjects.
 When asked to perform a series of mental tasks those with their phone stowed away performed 20% more effective than those with a phone within sight.

 However, for me any study of this nature throws up more questions.